WhoSoup/binarymarshal/README.md

 # binarymarshal
-A tag-based way of marshalling generic structs to/from binary
+A reflection based way of marshalling generic structs to/from binary.
+See the example directory for examples.